 It can be disheartening to learn that you have arthritis, but it doesn’t mean the end of your active days.
 In fact, not moving at all can worsen arthritis symptoms.
 It is important that you first get an accurate diagnosis from your physician and follow treatment recommendations that can reduce the stiffness, inflammation and pain associated with your condition.
 If you experience the following in one or more of your joints, you may have osteoarthritis:

 - Decreased range of motion

 Arthritis attacks can prevent you from living your life to its fullest.
-Dr. Rolland Nemirovsky has experience in treating all types of arthritis and can help you achieve the pain relief you deserve.
+Dr. Rolland Miro has experience in treating all types of arthritis and can help you achieve the pain relief you deserve.
 We love educating patients on the natural ways they can fight joint inflammation on a daily basis, which can certainly include a strategic diet and nutritional intake.
 Call today to schedule your appointment to relieve arthritis pain.